 Link building is one of the most difficult and time-consuming aspects of SEO.
 Make sure you’re spending your time wisely.
 Here are 8 link building tactics to avoid in 2020.

 It seems like every few months there’s a new story floating around the SEO community that indicates links are becoming less important for search engine visibility.
 As far as we can tell, these kinds of articles will float around for one of two reasons.

 If you’re seeing these scaremongering articles floating around diminishing the importance of links in SEO, it’s best to look the other way.
-As of 2019, links still play a very important role in the search algorithm.
+As of 2020, links continue to play an essential role in the search algorithm.

 Ever since the Google Penguin update, Google has been cracking down on websites that employ unsavoury link building tactics that are deemed to be manipulative.
 The flip side of this was that websites that have a lot of high-quality incoming links are being rewarded.
 On the other hand, bad links can cause irreversible damage to your website.

 So, before we get into link building tactics to avoid.
 Let’s start with some basic housekeeping.

 A bad backlink comes from unrelated or untrustworthy sources from around the web.
 Bad backlinks will usually come around for one of three different reasons:

 You have worked with an SEO company or link building company who have generated low-quality backlinks for your website.

 Your content and links have been scraped or your website has been submitted to a low-quality directory.

 Your content has been linked to by a website that you don’t want to be associated with.